 But something stopped me—an almost invisible spark of defiance that I had to dig very deep to find and fight very hard to cling to.
-For a time, 99.9% of me wanted to die, but there was that .1% that kept flickering alight, the most distant of stars in the universe, and though it was hard for me to see it on a daily basis, I decided to find some kind of faith in the fact that it was even there to begin with.
-Most of my brain insisted that this was just cowardice disguised as hope—it said that I was just afraid of death or physical pain or failure (oh, perfectionism, you are ever so much fun).
+For a time, 99.9 percent of me wanted to die, but there was that .1 percent that kept flickering alight, the most distant of stars in the universe, and though it was hard for me to see it on a daily basis, I decided to find some kind of faith in the fact that it was there at all.
+Most of my brain insisted that this was just cowardice disguised as hope—that I was just afraid of death or physical pain or failure (oh, perfectionism, you are ever so much fun).
 When your mind turns on you, it is hard to fight it.
 But you don’t have to battle it to the ground all at once.
 Fighting back is an incremental process, and all it takes is the smallest effort—waking up and saying, “Not today”—to send your depression the message that you will not be easy prey.

 These small, quiet victories added up for me, and here I am, several lovely and weird years later.
 They are years I am so glad to have lived, inhabited by people I never even knew existed in my darkest days, people who were worth waiting for—worth living for—and the help I needed (and need) to keep my mind healthy and filled with good things.
 Of course, you don’t get from “I want to die” to “I feel so glad to be alive” in one step.
 My steps may be different from yours, but regardless of the path you take, I know that you are capable of making this trek on your own, and that recovery is possible in all things.